Each person has a unique weight loss journey. We gathered some basic tips to support you on yours.

 4. Ask your doctor

-Consult your doctor to make sure you don’t have any hormonal imbalance which might affect your weight loss.
+Consult your doctor to make sure you don’t have any hormonal imbalances like thyroid problems or PCOS in women, which can affect your weight loss process negatively.

 5. Avoid radical diets

 Radical diets restrict either your daily calorie intake or certain types of foods to an extreme level.
 As they often promise to make you lose weight in a short time, they seem very attractive.
-However, when it faces extreme calorie restriction, the body starts to prepare for a potential famine and decreases the metabolism in order to survive.
+However, when the body faces extreme calorie restriction, it starts to prepare for a potential famine and decreases the metabolism in order to survive.
 So these types of diets may actually cause you to gain more weight over the longer term.

 6. Be realistic